OgbeniHMMD/futurex-schools-website-template/README.md

 ## Basic School Details

-You should set your school's details in the `/nuxt.config.js` file.
+You should set your school's details in the `/nuxt.config.js` file

 **E.g :**